spotinst/help/src/docs/connect-your-cloud-provider/cost-analysis/README.md

 ### Spend Analysis Table

 Below the chart, you can find the spend analysis breakdown in table format which can be exported to CSV.

-## What's Next?

-- Learn how to [save your Spend Analysis reports](connect-your-cloud-provider/cost-analysis/save-reports.md) and manage them for convenient future reference.